 Reflecting on the work that went into Invasion of Privacy, Cardi B added, “I was like YEA B*TCH YOU DESERVE THIS SH*T! [and] until this day my sh*t still charting.”

 She went on to share a comment late rapper Nipsey Hussle made to her after the win.
 (His album, Victory Lap, was among the nominees for Best Rap Album.)

 “When I won Nipsey said on a comment to me WHEN IS YOUR TIME IS YOUR TIME,” she continued.
 “Now when I speak to upcoming artist or people who ask me for advice I tell them the same thing!
 WHEN IS YOUR TIME IS YOUR TIME and when it comes don’t let nobody take that special moment away from you!”

-It seems obvious that Cardi B has strong feelings about Travis Scott’s fans who have criticized her over the award.
-But that doesn’t mean that she’s upset with the rapper himself.
+It’s clear that Cardi B has strong feelings about Travis Scott’s fans who have criticized her over the award.
+But she stressed that she’s not upset with the rapper himself.

 “Mind you I myself promoted Astroworld on my page when it came out and have a good relationship with Trav,” she noted.

 While the loss might have hurt Scott, he was probably happy to at least see his good friend win.
 Besides, there’s always the 2020 Grammy Awards.
 So, who knows — maybe he’ll win something then.